Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 ---
 title: Recipes
+category: Documentation
-nav_order: 0
+nav_order: 3
 tags:
-	- guide
+- Stable
+- Last updated for Version 1.18.10
 mention:
 - Ciosciaa
 ---

-*Last updated for Version 1.18.10*

 Recipes are the means of handling several item transactions, namely those occurring in crafting tables, furnaces, campfires, and brewing stands.

 ![](/assets/images/loot/recipes/recipe.png)

 ::: tip
-Anvil interactions are handled within an [item definition](/items/items-16.html), not via recipe files. Дoom transactions are currently unavailable.
+Anvil interactions are handled within an [item definition](/items/items-16.html), not via recipe files.
+Loom transactions are currently unavailable.
 :::

 No experimental toggles are required to use recipes or any of their features.